omicsEye/BGCLens/README.md

-# seqSight #
+# BGCLens #

-**seqSight** is a tool to jointly profile microbial strains, genes, and biosynthetic gene clusters from metagenomics data; it is designed to provided maximum utility to the user by incorporating a number of analysis modules for the quantification of not only bacterial strains but also gene families and biosynthetic gene clusters. seqSight also incorporates quality control modules and visualization tools.
+**BGCLens** (previously seqSight)is a tool to jointly profile microbial strains, genes, and biosynthetic gene clusters from metagenomics data; it is designed to provided maximum utility to the user by incorporating a number of analysis modules for the quantification of not only bacterial strains but also gene families and biosynthetic gene clusters.
+BGCLens also incorporates quality control modules and visualization tools.

 ---

 # Citation: #
- Xinyang Zhang, Tyson Dawson, Keith A. Crandall, Ali Rahnavard (2023+), **seqSight: jointly profile microbial strains, genes, and biosynthetic gene clusters from metagenomics data**, https://github.com/omicsEye/seqSight
+ Xinyang Zhang, Tyson Dawson, Keith A. Crandall, Ali Rahnavard (2023+), **BGCLens: jointly profile microbial strains, genes, and biosynthetic gene clusters from metagenomics data**, https://github.com/omicsEye/BGCLens

 # Attention #
 ----